Stocks are slightly higher as traders return from vacation - ExBulletin

 Stocks are slightly higher as traders return from vacation

-Trading is expected to be calm, but potentially volatile, this week, as the omicron coronavirus variant continues to spread rapidly in the United States and abroad.
+Trading is expected to be calm, but potentially volatile, this week as the omicron coronavirus variant continues to spread rapidly throughout the United States and abroad.
 However, most of the big investors have closed their positions for 2021 and are expected to hold on until next week.

 Sources